dotnet/docs-maui/docs/user-interface/controls/scrollview.md

 The `Content` property is the `ContentProperty` of the `ScrollView` class, and therefore does not need to be explicitly set from XAML.

 > [!WARNING]
 > `ScrollView` objects should not be nested.
-In addition, `ScrollView` objects should not be nested with other controls that provide scrolling, such as <xref:Microsoft.Maui.Controls.CollectionView>, `ListView`, and `WebView`.
+In addition, `ScrollView` objects should not be nested with other controls that provide scrolling, such as <xref:Microsoft.Maui.Controls.CollectionView>, <xref:Microsoft.Maui.Controls.ListView>, and `WebView`.

 <!--
 > [!TIP]